Mosquito repellant sales boom in Brazil amid Zika scare

-RIO DE JANEIRO (Reuters) - Fear of the mosquito-borne Zika virus has Brazilians rushing to buy repellant, creating a shortage of some brands on pharmacy shelves and boosting sales for the industry - a trend some producers are preparing for elsewhere as the outbreak spreads.
+RIO DE JANEIRO, Feb 5 (Reuters) - Fear of the mosquito-borne Zika virus has Brazilians rushing to buy repellant, creating a shortage of some brands on pharmacy shelves and boosting sales for the industry - a trend some producers are preparing for elsewhere as the outbreak spreads.

 Following the detection of Zika in April, sales of repellant in Brazil rose by one-third last year, according to consumer research firm Nielsen, doubling revenue for the sector to $55.7 million.
 Buying was also spurred by an increase in cases of dengue, another virus spread by the Aedes aegypti mosquito.